nitkizs/test/Docs/Data_Engineering/README.md

 ## 4. Data Filtering

 The dataset undergoes multiple filtering stages to improve quality and remove noise for model training.
-The filtering pipeline is divided into three stages: manual filtering, model-based filtering, and high-impact (uniqueness) filtering.
+The filtering pipeline is divided into three stages: manual filtering, model based filtering and high-impact (uniqueness) filtering.

 ---

-### 4.1 Positive–Negative Filtering
+### 4.1 Manual Positive–Negative Filtering

 The initial filtering step is performed manually to separate the dataset into positive and negative samples.